mylinuxforwork/dotfiles/README.md

 To make it easy for you to get started with my dotfiles, here's a list of recommended next steps.
 The script will try to create a backup from an previous dotfiles installation.

-> [!CAUTION]
-> PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
+PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
-> PLEASE READ THIS README until the end before starting the installation.
+PLEASE READ THIS README until the end before starting the installation.

 ### Installation with GIT (Rolling Release of main branch)